VanOvermeire/sam-template-creator/README.md

 passed to the writers.
 - write: these files are responsible for writing the information to yaml.

 Finally, there is a checks directory for checks on input, `coordinator.py`, which coordinates the work of the other files and `template_creator.py`, which contains the argument parser and calls the coordinator.

-### TODO
+### TODO Priorities

-+++ Api?
-Similar to events
 +++ Setup an integration test
 +++ Add other languages, via strategy
-+++ better extraction of variables/events/...
-+++ Check whether client + * works for permissions of all kinds of services
 +++ For an S3 event, a bucket in the same template is required -> same for other kinds of events?
 If so, add logic for that

+++ Improvements in versatility.
+For example safer extraction of variables/events/...
 ++ Ask questions!
 See you call dynamo, add to template? generate outputs? how many buckets for events? deploy template? -> probably first read and then ask questions before passing info to writer
 ++ Installer
 ++ Generate requirements.txt